prestsoftware/prest/docs/src/index.rst

 * | `Prest VERSION for macOS <_static/prest-osx-VERSION.zip>`_
   | No installation required: run by double-clicking the :code:`.command` file.
 Select *"Open anyway"* if prompted.
   | If the *"Open anyway"* button is not available, close the dialog window and double-click the :code:`.command` file again.

 * | `Prest VERSION for GNU/Linux <_static/prest-linux-VERSION.zip>`_
+  | No installation required: unzip the archive and run the self-contained executable within.

 * The `Prest source code <https://github.com/prestsoftware/prest>`_, written in `Rust <https://www.rust-lang.org/>`_ (core program) and `Python